-At the most recent Board of Directors' meeting, the members agreed to form a fundraising committee, tasked with generating \$100,000.00 per year in addition to the per pupil allotment of State and local funds.
-In the interim of the application review process, the Board members will begin the process of approaching potential donors in an effort to raise start-up funds so that there will be no gap in progression once the charter is approved.
+At the most recent Board of Directors' meeting, the members agreed to form a fundraising committee, tasked with generating \$100,000.00 for "start-up" funds prior to the release of the per pupil allotment of State and local funds.
+In the interim of the application review process, the Board members will begin the process of approaching potential donors in the region in an effort to raise start-up funds so that there will be no gap in progression once the charter is approved.
+Efforts will be spear-headed by a fundraising committee organized in April 2012.